In Singapore, up to 24% of the population are loud habitual snorers.

 Sleeping on your back is more likely to cause your tongue and soft tissues to drop and obstruct your airway.

-As a snorer, how you can be more considerate to your partner
+As the snorer, be considerate for your partner!

 Step 1: Roll the ear plug into a narrow cylinder.

-Step 2: With the opposite hand, gently pull up your ear to straighten your ear canal.
+Step 2: With the opposite hand, gently pull up the ear to straighten the ear canal.

 Step 3: Insert the ear plug almost completely in.
 Hold in place for at least 30 seconds to allow expansion.